On efficiently solvable cases of Quantum k-SAT: Introduction

-At the core of the algorithm is a new graph theoretic notion of \emph{transfer filtration of type $b$} for a $k$-uniform hypergraph $G=(V,E)$, for fixed $b>0$.
-Intuitively, one should think of $b$ as denoting the size of a set of $b$ qubits which form the hard ``foundation''' of any $k$-QSAT instance on $G$.
-With the notion of transfer filtration in hand, our framework for attacking $k$-QSAT can be sketched at a high level as follows. \begin{enumerate} \item First, given a $k$-QSAT instance $\Pi$ on $G$ with transfer filtration of type $b$, we ``blow-up'' $\Pi$ to a larger, \emph{decoupled} instance $\Pi^+$ (Decoupling Lemma, Lemma~\ref{lem:p}).
-The decoupled nature of $\Pi^+$ makes it ``easier'' to solve (Transfer Lemma, Lemma~\ref{prop:7}), in that any assignment to the $b$ ``foundation'' qubits can be \emph{extended} to a solution to all of $\Pi^+$.
-This raises the question --- how does one map the solution of $\Pi^+$ back to a solution of $\Pi$? \item We next give a set of ``qualifier'' constraints $\set{h_s}$ (Qualifier Lemma, Lemma~\ref{l:qualifier}) acting on \emph{only the $b$ foundation qubits}, with the following strong property: If a (product state) assignment $\ve{v}$ to the $b$ foundation qubits satisfies the constraints $\set{h_s}$, then not only can we extend $\ve{v}$ via the Transfer Lemma to a full solution for $\Pi^+$ as in Step 1 above, but we can also map this extended solution {back} to one for the \emph{original} $k$-QSAT instance $\Pi$.
+\item (Map solutions back to original instance) We next give a set of ``qualifier'' constraints $\set{h_s}$ (Qualifier Lemma, Lemma~\ref{l:qualifier}) acting on \emph{only the $b$ foundation qubits}, with the following strong property: If a (product state) assignment $\ve{v}$ to the $b$ foundation qubits satisfies the constraints $\set{h_s}$, then not only can we extend $\ve{v}$ via the Transfer Lemma to a full solution for $\Pi^+$ as in Step 1 above, but we can also map this extended solution {back} to one for the \emph{original} $k$-QSAT instance $\Pi$.
 (For clarity, there is an additional required technical condition on the \emph{transfer functions} $g_i$ in the Transfer Lemma, which we circumvent in our main Theorem~\ref{theorem}.) \end{enumerate} Once the framework above is developed, we show that it applies to the non-trivial family of $k$-QSAT instances whose $k$-uniform hypergraph $G=(V,E)$ has a transfer filtration of type $b=\abs{V}-\abs{E}+1$.
 This family includes, e.g., the semi-cycle of Figure~\ref{fig:chain}, (a slight modification of) the tiling of the torus (Figure~\ref{fig:torus}), and ``fir tree'' (Figure~\ref{fig:firtree}).
-Our main result (Theorem~\ref{theorem}) says the following: For any $k$-QSAT instance $\Pi$ on such a $G$ and whose constraints are generic (see Section~\ref{scn:parameterized}), computing a (product state) solution to $\Pi$ reduces to solving for a root of a \emph{single univariate} (see Remark~\ref{rem:reduction}) polynomial $P$ --- \emph{any} such root (which always exists if the field $\K$ is algebraically closed) can then be extended back to a full solution for $\Pi$.
+Our main result (Theorem~\ref{theorem}) says the following: For any $k$-QSAT instance $\Pi$ on such a $G$ and whose constraints are generic (see Section~\ref{scn:parameterized}), computing a (product state) solution to $\Pi$ reduces to solving for a root of a \emph{single univariate} (see Remark~\ref{rem:reduction}) polynomial $P$ --- \emph{any} root thereof (which always exists if the field $\K$ is algebraically closed) can then be extended back to a full solution for $\Pi$.\\ \emph{Advantages of framework.} The key advantage of this approach, and what makes it a parameterized algorithm, is the following --- the \emph{degree} of polynomial $P$, and hence the runtime of the algorithm, scale exponentially only in the foundation size $b$ and a ``radius'' parameter $r$ of the transfer filtration (assuming $k\in O(1)$, see Equation~(\ref{eqn:runtime}) for an explicit bound on runtime).
+Thus, given a transfer filtration where $b$ and $r$ are at most logarithmic, finding a (product state) solution to $k$-QSAT reduces to solving for a single root over $\complex$ for a single univariate polynomial $P$ of polynomial degree, which can be done in polynomial time~\cite{SCHONHAGE1985118,S86}.
+Indeed, in Section~\ref{scn:parameterized} we give a non-trivial family of $k$-uniform hypergraphs, denoted Crash (Figure~\ref{fig:crash}), for which our algorithm runs in polynomial time, whereas brute force diagonalization would require exponential time.